wenleicao/wenleicao.github.io/_posts/2018-01-27-Implement-Analytical-SQL-Function-in-Data-Service.md

 if you want to calculate different A row value contribution to total, the second approach has advantage, you just use Value/total.
 The regular approach will have to join back to original dataset to do calculation.

 Now let us get to data service part.
-Recently, my colleague hand me a project which contains script using
+Recently, my colleague hand me a project which contains script using Lead and lag analytial function.
+The backend database is oracle.

+lead and lag function is used to retrieve the value from next row and previous row.

+find more about lead and lag function at here   <https://oracle-base.com/articles/misc/lag-lead-analytic-functions>

+I have not used Data service to try translating those function.
+As far as  my research goes, I know data service can create row number within group using gen_row_num_by_group.
+Also, it has is_group_changed function.
+Maybe we can use those to address the problem.

+let us set up the stage by creating a dataset that we want to experiment on